OjasMittal/SAMACHAR/README.md

 -Putting Animations on the website.

 ## What's next for SAMACHAR
-Implementing Machine Learning algorithms to provide news in sorted order from most to least trending news.
+-Implementing Machine Learning algorithms to provide news in sorted order from most to least trending news along with sentiment analysis to categorize news as positive news and negative news.

+-Monetization can be integrated in the future for advanced versions of the subscription-based model.